petersoapes/MLH1repo/Main_Report.md

-MLH1 data report
+MLH1 Data Report
 ================
 April Peterson
 some date

-#### Research Discription
+#### Research Description

-Measure nMLH1 foci per meiotic cell to estimate recombination rate for diverse strains of house mice (rodents).
-Comparisons the differences in recombination rates across sexes and genetic background to inform models of how meiotic recombination rates evolve. (insert small picture of meixyte)
+Measure nMLH1 foci per meiotic cell to estimate recombination rate for diverse strains of house mice abd related rodents.
+Comparison the differences in recombination rates across sexes and genetic background to inform models of how meiotic recombination rates evolve.

-#### Discription of Report
+#### Description of Report

 -   Display plots and figures of distributions of MLH1 counts to assess intial overall patterns.